Qyutou/image_to_ansi/README.md

 ```

 ## Usage
-This application have 2 main commands: draw(simply draw image in ansi graphics)
+This application have 2 main commands: draw (simply draw the image in ANSI graphics)
-and convert(draw image in ansi graphics and save it to .ans file):
+and convert (draws the image in ANSI graphics and save it to .ans file):
 ```bash
   $ image_to_ansi draw [options] <FILE_NAME>
   $ image_to_ansi convert [options] <FILE_NAME> <OUTPUT>